 University Holidays: New Year's Day, Martin Luther King Jr. Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, Friday after Thanksgiving, Christmas Day, a personal floating holiday, and two additional university holidays; one near Christmas and one near New Year's Day, depending on the day of the week on which the two main holidays fall.
 University holidays are listed in the HR Calendar.

 Vacation Time : Eligible to use earned discretionary days after successful completion of the employment orientation period.
 Staff employees accrue discretionary days monthly and may use them after the days accrue at any point during the fiscal year (July 1 - June 30).
 Unused earned discretionary days can also be carried over to the next fiscal year.
 The maximum amount of discretionary days that can be carried over cannot exceed an employee's maximum annual allowance and must be used within the next fiscal year.
 Unused discretionary days are paid upon termination of employment.
 See the Vacation Days Policy IV-6 for further details.» return to top

 Refer to the Education page for further details.

 Tuition Waiver: You and your dependent children are eligible upon employment, your spouse (equivalent) after one year of employment.
 Refer to the HR Policies and Procedures Manual for further details.

-Tuition Reimbursement: Employees only may receive up to $2,000 per year for work related courses at a degree-granting institution other than CWRU.
-Effective July 1, 2014, the maximum annual reimbursement will be $2,500.
+Tuition Reimbursement: Employees only may receive up to $2,500 per year for work related courses at a degree-granting institution other than CWRU.
 Refer to the HR Policies and Procedures Manual for further details.

 The Center for Families and Children offers voluntary, private and confidential counseling and community resources for employees and family members to help identify problems and develop plans for resolution.
 Refer to the Employee Assistance Program page for further details.